dwhiteheadCEI/intro-to-openai-development/labs/lab1-intro-and-setup.md

 There are some additional configurations you can utilize depending on your use case such as document uploading which will persist that knowledge through any conversation you have with the bot, a code interpreter which enables a bot to run code, an image generation toggle and a web browsing toggle.

 The next most important aspect of the configuration is custom [actions](https://platform.openai.com/docs/actions/introduction).
 Actions allow our custom GPT to extend the functionality of our bot to do more than answering prompts.
-We'll be taking a look at actions in lab 3, so be sure to check it out if you're interested!
+We'll be taking a look at actions in lab 3.

-Note that any custom chatGPT created is NOT private and as such you shouldn't use any private personal or client information at any point.
+Note that any custom chatGPT created is NOT private and as such you shouldn't use any confidential information at any point.